p10rahulm/your-static-website/README.md

 1. Prerequisites:
      - Finish the section - "Get the right setup and software"
 2. Open a command prompt
-3. mkdir a folder where you want to keep your website files.
+3. create (mkdir) a folder where you want to keep your website files.
 For example, type `mkdir c:\users\yourname\mywebsite`.
 Note that you need to use forward slash if working in mac or linux environments.
 4. Go to that folder `cd c:\users\yourname\mywebsite`
-5. Use git to download the files
+5. Use git to download the files.
+Then we will be changing the remote url names to the ones you created in the step where you [setup the version control system](#step-4-getting-a-version-control-system-or-login-to-github)

     ```bash
+    # 1. Clone the site into your directory
     git clone git@github.com:your_username/your-static-website.git .

+    # 2. Change the remote url (origin) to the template repo you created
+    git remote set-url origin https://github.com/yourusername/yourblogname-template-files.git

+    # 3. Listing your existing remote urls should indicate whether the change was successful
+    git remote -v

+    # 4. The output files will eventually be created in a directory called 'public'.
+We will create a submodule to link to your blog repo
+    git submodule add https://github.com/yourusername/yourblogname.git public

+    #5.
+Do the regular git updates
+    git add -A
+    git commit -m "changed site"
+    git push origin master
     ```

 ### Step 3: Preview the site